The Economic History Society has introduced an annual prize of £1,000 for the best doctoral dissertation in Economic and/or Social History.

 The winner of the Thirsk-Feinstein Prize will be announced each year at the annual conference.

-Nominations, and supporting materials, should please be sent electronically to the Administrator.
-The deadline for applications is 31 December 2020.
+Nominations, and supporting materials, should please be sent to the Administrators.

 Prizes have been awarded to: